 - You can also try to build SCCM 2012 SP1 (and R2) plus Microsoft Intune in Microsoft cloud for free (for short period of time) using the following Guide here.

 5 ) Keep yourself updated

-Keep yourself updated about the news among the technical communities via blogs, social medias etc… Subscribe the blogs which you feel as useful so that you won’t miss any of the posts.
-Create Twitter account and #ConfigMgr and #MSIntune hashtag to keep the news coming about new releases of products, issues faced by ITPros, known issues of the products etc… Follow me on twitter @anoopmannur !
-These things will keep you in the market for long time.
+Keep yourself updated about the news among the technical communities via blogs, social medias, etc… Subscribe the blogs which you feel as useful so that you won’t miss any of the posts.
+Create Twitter account and #ConfigMgr and #MSIntune hashtag to keep the news coming about new releases of products, issues faced by ITPros, known issues of the products, etc… Follow me on twitter @anoopmannur !
+These things will keep you in the market for a long time.